 If you think you have been a victim of fraud or identity theft related to your health information or Medicare coverage, we would like to talk to you.
-Please call UnitedHealthcare customer service at 1-877-699-5710 (TTY 711), 8 a.m. – 8 p.m. local time, 7 days a week.
+Please call UnitedHealthcare customer service at 1-877-699-5710 (TTY 711), 8 a.m. – 8 p.m., 7 days a week.

 Examples of potential Medicare fraud:

 A health care provider—such as a physician, pharmacy, or medical device company—bills for services you never got.

 A supplier—for example, a medical device company—bills for equipment different from what you got.

 Someone uses another person's Medicare card to get medical care, prescriptions, supplies or equipment.